-In this article, we feature the top-ranked and most affordable online master’s in agriculture degree programs for 2016-2017.
+In this article, we feature the top-ranked and most affordable online master’s in agriculture degree programs.

 An advanced degree in agriculture is useful for careers in business, education, forestry, journalism, science, and many other fields.
 The agriculture major focuses on business, economic, and social sciences as applied to the agricultural industry.
 This versatile program opens the doors to various types of jobs and career paths.
 Online master’s in agriculture degrees are available at some of the nation’s top-ranked institutions.
 Online programs allow students to pursue their master’s degree in agriculture without needing to abandon their day job and family or life obligations.